7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 The use of `connectToNetwork` automatically adds a dependency on `ClusterNetwork.Network` to each container.

-#### Reuse
+#### Container Network Reuse

 Container networks, like containers, will be reused by default.
 If there is an existing network that matches a definition then that network will be used.
 This can be disabled by setting the `reuse` configuration to false:

 ```mdoc:silent
 object FreshClusterNetwork extends ContainerNetworkDef {